masiuciszek/dev-journal/README.md

 React is creted by the Facebook team and has been one of the main reason that Facebook has been so succeefull witha great user experience.
 React is used by many projects world wide.
 React is a open source projects that has a very large and strong community.

-**React is a declarative way of writing code**
-React makes it easy and fun to create interactive UIs.
+**React is a declarative way of writing programs in** React makes it easy and fun to create interactive UIs.
 Design simple views for each state in your application.
 React updates the state that need to be changed.
 Declarative views make your code more predictable and easier to debug.

 ### Jest <a name = "jest" > </a>
-Jest is a JavaScript Testing Framework with a focus on simplicity and a kind of enjoyment to write your tests.
+Jest is a JavaScript Testing Framework with a focus on simplicity and a enjoyment to write your tests in.
 You can use Jest both on the client side and the server side to test your application.
+When writing our unit-tests for out components we where using [Kent C Dodds](https://kentcdodds.com/) library for react to test our React components, [React Testing Library](https://testing-library.com/).
+The two most populor libraries is *React testing library* and *enzyme* that was created by Air Bnb.

+### Jenkins <a name = "jenkins"> </a>
+Jenkins offers a simple way to set up a continuous integration and continuous delivery environment for almost any combination of languages and source code repositories

+### Graphql <a name = "gql"> </a>
+Graphql is a guery language to handle your API , both on the client side and on server side.Gives the client the power to ask for what she/he need and nothing more.
+This makes it a really good experience both working with as a developer and as user that using the application.
+Graphql also has a really powerful way of developertools that makes it really pleasant to work in.

+### Git <a name = "git"> </a>
+Git !
+I can't imagine how a tech team would work today withoud Git.
+I know that back in the days Git diden't exists and that must been really a pain to handle large code bases.
+But Git is basiclly a version control system.
+It is open source , easy to learn and a really powerful tool that you just need today to be able to work in a team.

 ## Meetingns I have been involved in <a name = "meetings" > </a>